hbarrien/nextwordpredictor/README.md

   * The tidy and transformed data files are also included in this project, although running __capstone_DataProcessing_v3.__ on the provided raw source data files will yield the same results.

-Provided that data owners don't delete it, the raw source dataset may be found at:
+Provided that the data owners don't delete it, the raw source dataset may be found at:
 https://d396qusza40orc.cloudfront.net/dsscapstone/dataset/Coursera-SwiftKey.zip

 ## **DIRECTORY STRUCTURE**